-Lentil cottage pie
+Lentil and beef cottage pie recipe

 This recipe uses a small amount of meat, which is partnered with lentils.
 Lentils are a good alternative source of protein and are cheaper and lower in saturated fat than meat.

 The 4 portions can be divided into individual dishes and extra portions can be frozen to save cooking time and fuel costs on other days.

 With the meat/lentils for protein, potatoes for energy release and carrots and tomatoes for vitamins and minerals all in one dish, there is no need to add anything else to have a completely balanced meal.

 - Cooking time: 65 minutes

 - 110g/4oz lean minced beef

 - 2 finely chopped onions

 - 2 grated carrots